Muhammad ibn as-Sā'ib al-Kalbī

-Muhammad ibn as-Sā'ib al-Kalbī, also known as Abū n-Nadr, was an Islamic scholar and polymath from Kufa.
+Muhammad ibn al-Sā'ib al-Kalbī, also known as Abū n-Nadr, was an Arab Abbasid scholar and polymath from Kufa.
 Born around 675 AD, al-Kalbī is well-regarded for his contributions to Islamic historiography, tafsir (Qur'anic exegesis), and genealogical literature.
 His works have been foundational to later Islamic traditions and historical chronicles.
 However, according to Al-Dhahabi, his hadith was considered non-trustworthy since he was a Shia.
 Among his famous students were his son, Sufyan al-Thawri and the prominent historian Ibn Ishaq.

 Al-Kalbi lived at a time when most scholars were preoccupied with the "science" of Hadith.
 As a result, the bulk of Muslim historians, who lived and wrote much later, documented the early history of the Muslim community while ignoring anything that came before Islam.
 Al-Kalbi was a prominent exception to his time's intellectual norms, focusing much of his efforts on the study of pre-Islamic religion and Arabian history.